Wife and husband among Greenwood mall victims; gunman identified - NewsBreak

 Wife and husband among Greenwood mall victims; gunman identified

-GREENWOOD, Ind.
-(FOX59)— The four people who died as a result of Sunday’s mass shooting in the Greenwood Park Mall have been identified.
+GREENWOOD, Ind. — The four people who died as a result of Sunday’s mass shooting in the Greenwood Park Mall have been identified.

 On Monday, the Johnson County Coroner’s Office and Marion County Coroner’s Office announced the four adults killed in the shooting.